taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 4

-**"Human body cells start to die when body temperatures go above 41 deg celsius, but externally, humans can survive much higher temperatures, even up to 70 deg C, as long as we can stay hydrated.
+**"Human body cells start to die when body temperatures go above 41 deg celsius, but externally, humans can survive much higher temperatures, even up to 70 deg C, as long as the air is dry and our insides stay hydrated.
 In humid, tropical air, however, anything above 47 deg is cause for concern, and getting respite from the heat is crucial."**

 It is now full and proper sunrise, the sun streaming horizontally between the scattered but significantly more dense trees.
 These trees are [pioneer species](http://blog.perunature.com/the-great-succession-epic-building-an-amazon-rainforest), fast-growing, sun-loving trees that can [replace the rainforest canopy](http://www.rainforestconservation.org/rainforest-primer/rainforest-primer-table-of-contents/f-forest-maintenance-and-succession/) and allow "climax species" to re-establish themselves in deforested regions.